-This course examines the background and ministry of Paul, as well as the origin and purpose of each of the Pauline epistles in the context of the development of his ministry.
+Examines the background and ministry of Paul, as well as the origin and purpose of each of the Pauline epistles in the context of the development of his ministry.
 The study will include an analysis and synthesis of major Pauline themes, including the Pauline concept of the church and its mission.